openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 Create an account of the type supported by the device.

-## 12300007 The Number of Accounts Has Reached the Limit
+## 12300007 Account Count Reached the Limit

 **Error Message**

-The number of accounts has reached the limit.
+The number of accounts has reached the upper limit.

 **Possible Causes**

-A maximum of 1,000 OS accounts or app accounts can be created.
+The number of system accounts or app accounts has reached 1000.

 **Solution**

 Delete the accounts that are no longer used, and try again.

-## 12300008 Account Restricted
+## 12300008 Restricted Account

 **Error Message**